Rolan2772/reservation-ms/README.md

 # reservation-ms
-Project shows microservices architecture with the Spring Cloud stack.
+Project demonstrates microservices architecture with the Spring Cloud stack.
 The idea behind is to concentrate on microservices infrastructure rather then business logic.
 Simple reservation system used as a use case for the surrounding system.

 ### Tech stack
 - Spring HATEOAS